permguard/permguard/README.md

 the split reasons, boxcarring.
 Nothing is listed because it is planned, and nothing that is only
 half-true: a caller that configures itself from this document and is then refused by the same server has been lied to.

+A **generic** client walks that chain: plane, then interface, then endpoints.
+Permguard's own CLI does not — it is a versioned client for `permguard.pdp.v1` and links against the same constants the server mounts its routes from, so the two cannot drift and there is no round trip to be told a path it already knows.
+Both arrive at the same endpoints.

 So discovery is three layers, and each answers a different question: